 Images, sounds, and music were reused from old games in order to try to create a nostalgic link to the rest of the franchise, but none of it has any special meaning in the game’s story and is completely arbitrary.
 This game could just as easily have been called simiply "Downpour", or "Ghost Town", or "Prisoner RS 273A", or something like that, and would not have needed to be changed at all except for changing some road signs, music tracks, and a few lines of dialogue.

 I hate to cite Homecoming as a positive example, but at least that game tried to link the game’s plot to the older games and expand the franchise's universe by relating Homecoming's cult to the one present in the first four games.
 Downpour doesn’t even try anything like that.
-It is a Silent Hill game in name only, which adds absolutely nothing of value to the overall Silent Hill mythos other than some trivial characters and the retconing of a whole new downtown area that is geographically separated from the other parts of the town.
+It is a Silent Hill game in name only, which adds absolutely nothing of value to the overall Silent Hill mythos other than some trivial characters, perpetuation of the fan-propagated myth that Silent Hill is some kind of purgatory, and the retconing of a whole new [Eastern European-looking] downtown area that is geographically separated from the other parts of the town.

 Back to Top